w6030a/TrainDataGenerator/ReadMe.md

 # Train Data Generator

-    # P.S. all amounts normalized by dividing by init chips (without reload)
+    # P.S. all amounts normalized by dividing by all chips (init chips * reload count * num of players)
     # Total of 55 features

 	## record owner info